techgrounds/techgrounds-ZevWepster/02_Cloud_1/Azure/Week 6/AZw6 - Theorie.md

 - Waar wordt X voor gebruikt?

 **Docker**: Docker is the leading software that is used to create, manage and run containers.
 On both Linux and Windows, Containers must be packaged with the same OS to work on that same OS.

+**Kubernetes**: Kubernetes is a container orchestrator.
+Its used to easy upscale (e.g.) Docker containers